Multi-Domain Supervised Contrastive Learning for UAV Radio-Frequency Open-Set Recognition: Complexity Analysis

 Hence, the time complexity of the entire feature extraction part can be represented as

-With the quantitative analysis, we can calculate the parameter count and the computational complexity of the Open-RFNet, as shown in Table \ref{table_para}.
-It can be found that by incorporating the position feature extraction module based on ResNet, the total number of parameters and their size increased by nearly 292 times, whereas the total number of floating-point operations (FLOPs) required for a single forward propagation of the model increased by 1.19 times.
+With the quantitative analysis, we can calculate the parameter count and the computational complexity of the Open-RFNet, as shown in Table~\ref{table_para}.
+It can be found that by incorporating the position feature extraction module based on ResNet, the total number of parameters and their size increased by nearly 292 times, whereas the total number of floating-point operations (FLOPs) required for a single forward propagation of the model increased by 1.19 times, i.e., the final FLOPs are 2.19 times the original.

+As UAV RF recognition is a real-time application, we further analyze the end-to-end response time of the system, including: (i) signal receiving time, (ii) signal preprocessing time with slicing, denoising, and STFT operations, and (iii) model inference time.
+In practice, the receiving time is determined by the sampling window.
+In the DroneRFa dataset used in this study, each sample contains approximately 300,000 IQ samples, collected at a sampling rate of 100 MS/s, corresponding to a signal receiving time of about 3 ms. The preprocessing stage is dominated by the STFT operation, with an average latency of 21.76 ms per sample.
+For model inference, the inference latency is 14.41 ms for ResNet and 54.21 ms for Open-RFNet.
+Although the latter incurs slightly higher latency, both remain within the millisecond range.
+Overall, the entire processing pipeline operates at the millisecond level, which can meet the real-time requirements of UAV monitoring and identification applications.